sarv19/ASE-Smart-diet-backend/doc/API Document.md

 This is the API document for smartDiet system.

-@since: 2023-03-13
+@since: 2023-03-14

-@version: v2.2
+@version: v0.3.0

 ## changes

+- [0.3.0] add functions about the personal settings
+  - fix a bug that causes fail authorization.
+  - fix a bug that stops generating meal.

-- [v2.2] add functions about the eating preformance
+- [0.2.2] add functions about the eating preformance
-- [v2.1] not need to submit userId in the APIs that used need to, such as queryAMeal, confirmAMeal.
+- [0.2.1] not need to submit userId in the APIs that used need to, such as queryAMeal, confirmAMeal.

 # Page support